DHI-GRAS/map-storytelling/README.md

 ### Layers

-The layers feature contains the functions that create deck.gl layers.
+The layers feature contains the functions that create the deck.gl layers.
 At the moment, the current application uses 5 different types of layers - `cloropeth`, `geojson`, `raster`, `marker` and `marker-text`.

 * The `cloropeth` layer is of type `geojson` with the condition that the id of the layer must contain the `cloropeth` string.